Mindanao Advice

 Landed in El Hierro – The Remotest Part of Canary Islands

-We have landed in El Hierro and we will stay here for three months.
-It is the smallest of the Canary Islands located outside the coast of North Africa in the Atlantic Ocean.
+We landed in El Hierro and will stay here for three months.
+It is the smallest of the Canary Islands, located off the coast of North Africa in the Atlantic Ocean.
 In the old days, it was considered to be the end of the world, and it’s easy to understand why.
-I must confess I have never been to a very isolated and wild place, but I immediately fell in love with the dramatic lava formations standing against angry waves.
+I must confess I have never been to such an isolated and wild place, but I immediately fell in love with the dramatic lava formations standing against angry waves.

-While the four largest islands (Gran Canaria, Tenerife, Lanzarote, and Fuerteventura) are packed with mass tourism, the three smallest and remotest ones (La Palma, La Gomera, and El Hierro) mostly attract eco-tourists, walkers and hikers who want peace and solitude.
-La Palma and La Gomera are more populated and accessible, but there are not so many tourists visiting El Hierro.
+While the four largest islands (Gran Canaria, Tenerife, Lanzarote, and Fuerteventura) are packed with mass tourism, the three smallest and most remote (La Palma, La Gomera, and El Hierro) mostly attract eco-tourists, walkers, and hikers who seek peace and solitude.
+La Palma and La Gomera are more populated and accessible, but few tourists visit El Hierro.
 Most of them come in the summer.

-El Hierro is a UNESCO Biosphere Reserve and the island is a front-runner when it comes to renewable energy.
-Five wind turbines produce electricity for the 11,000 residents and the excess power is used to pump seawater up to a volcano crater.
-When the wind stops blowing, the water is sent down to a lower water reservoir through water turbines creating electricity and when the wind starts to blow again, the water returns to the upper reservoir.
+El Hierro is a UNESCO Biosphere Reserve and a front-runner in renewable energy.
+Five wind turbines produce electricity for the 11,000 residents, and the excess power is used to pump seawater up to a volcano crater.
+When the wind stops blowing, the water is sent down to a lower reservoir through water turbines, creating electricity.
+When the wind blows again, the water returns to the upper reservoir.
 It is a clever solution and a great example to follow.
 Some visionaries here have done a great job.
-There is interest in the technology from several places in the world.
+There is interest in the technology from several places around the world.
 My dream is that this idea will also reach the Philippines.
-We have both wind and volcano craters and electricity is really scarce and often produced by coal.
+We have both wind and volcano craters, and electricity is scarce and often produced by coal.

-We have been to El Hierro for a week and I already love the place.
-We have rented a flat in El Tamaduste, a small coastal community near the airport that handles a few propeller flights a day.
+We have been in El Hierro for a week, and I love the place.
+We have rented a flat in El Tamaduste, a small coastal community near the airport that handles several propeller flights daily.
 The first thing we did was rent a car for a week to explore the island.
 The roads are good, but some of them are very, very scary.
-Climbing up over one thousand meters on the first gear on a narrow, extremely steep, curvy road on the edge of deep unsecured abysses made me feel close to panic, from 21ºC to 10ºC through mist and rain, and suddenly sunshine again with fruit trees in blossom on green and arable areas.
-I prayed intensely for our safety, but I have never seen such fantastic scenery.
+Climbing up over one thousand meters in first gear on a narrow, extremely steep, curvy road on the edge of deep, unsecured abysses made me feel close to panic—from 21ºC to 10ºC through mist and rain, and then suddenly sunshine again with fruit trees in blossom on green, arable areas.
+I prayed intensely for our safety but had never seen such fantastic scenery.
 Here are some photos from our first week.
 Enjoy!

 Welcomed by the wind, the electricity creator on El Hierro